qakit/tcms/readme.md

 1. defined a Products model (some properties are defined in ApplicationDbContext) ** created migration `dotnet ef migrations add Products` ** update database `dotnet ef database update`
+1. added simplistic CRUD forms for products (Pages/Products).
+Using the article (from the refs) but skipped API/controller part, so the form communicates Db directly

 ## Misc